House of Horrors: Release

 House of Horrors was shown in New York on February 22, 1946 and received wider release by Universal Pictures on March 29.
 A series of Creeper films was planned, and the second one, The Brute Man, was filmed in 1946.
-Hatton died of complications from acromegaly before either film was released.

-House of Horrors was released on DVD by the Willette Acquisition Corp. on Sep 27, 2013.
+Hatton died of complications from acromegaly before either film was released.House of Horrors was released on DVD by the Willette Acquisition Corp. on Sep 27, 2013.
 It was released on Blu-ray by Shout!
-Factory on March 17, 2020 as the fourth volume in their Universal Horror Collection.
-The set also included Night Key, Night Monster and The Climax.
+Factory on March 17, 2020, as the fourth volume in their Universal Horror Collection.
+The set also included Night Key (1937), Night Monster (1942) and The Climax (1944).

 Reception

 From contemporary reviews, many critics commented on Rondo Hatton, with George H. Spires stating that his "Neanderthal features suffice without the aid of make up [...] and his ape-like appearance on the screen brings a gasp to the audience", while Edmond J. Bartnett of The New York Times said Hatton was "properly scary".
-Otis L. Guernsey, Jr. of The New York Herald-Tribune found the Creeper to be "not in the best of taste".
-As for the picture overall, a reviewer in Harrison's Reports stated that "little about the proceedings to horrify one unless the fact that murders are committed by a half-witted giant can be considered horrendous rather than unpleasant".
+Otis L. Guernsey Jr. of The New York Herald-Tribune found the Creeper to be "not in the best of taste".

+As for the picture overall, a reviewer in Harrison's Reports wrote that "little about the proceedings to horrify one unless the fact that murders are committed by a half-witted giant can be considered horrendous rather than unpleasant".

+The Monthly Film Bulletin wrote: "The plot is fantastic, but not so fantastic as to be completely impossible, and the cast act convincingly enough.
+Rondo Hatton is grotesque and gorilla-like in his portrayal of the Creeper.
+Martin Kosleck is good as de Lange, his moments of insane hatred contrasting well with his more gentle moods."

 From retrospective reviews, the authors of the book Universal Horrors found that, despite Rondo Hatton's acting and characters in the film being cliches, House of Horrors "rates as the best shocker in this last grap of Universal Horrors.
 It boasts creepy, atmospheric, film-noirish settings, evocative camerawork and is seldom dull".

 In Leonard Maltin's film guide, the film was awarded two out of four stars, criticizing the script as "laughable" and moderate acting, calling it "[a] slightly below average horror meller".

+Prequel

+A prequel called The Brute Man was released on October 1, 1946.